• Skip to main content

 Step 9: Cover the rolls and let them rest until puffy.

-Dough balls in a pan for pizza pull-apart bread
+Dough balls in a pan for pizza pull-apart bread.

 Step 10: Meanwhile, set your oven to preheat and make garlic herb butter.
 Melt butter.
 Add garlic powder and a tablespoon of Italian seasoning.
 Mix well.

-garlic herb butter
+garlic herb butter in a bowl with a spoon.

 Step 11: Brush the puffed-up pizza pull-apart rolls with half of the garlic herb butter.

-dough balls brushed with garlic herb butter
+dough balls brushed with garlic herb butter.

 Step 12: Pop them in the oven and bake for 20 minutes at 190°C.